Unity-Technologies/com.unity.multiplayer.docs/releases/transport/transport-0-8-0.md

 ### Fixes
 * Fixed a potential crash when receiving a malformated packet.
-* Fixed an issue where the DataStream could sometimes fail writing packet uints before the buffer was full.
+* Fixed an issue where the DataStream can sometimes fail writing packet uints before the buffer was full.

 ### Upgrade guide
 * `NetworkDriver.BeginSend` now returns an `int` indicating a `Error.StatusCode`, and the `DataStreamWriter` is passed as an `out` parameter.